E0HYL/MsDroid/README.md

 ```
 @ARTICLE{he2023msdroid,
-  author={He, Yiling and Li, Yiping and Wu, Lei and Yang, Ziqi and Ren, Kui and Qin, Zhan},
+  author={He, Yiling and Liu, Yiping and Wu, Lei and Yang, Ziqi and Ren, Kui and Qin, Zhan},
   journal={IEEE Transactions on Dependable and Secure Computing},
   title={MsDroid: Identifying Malicious Snippets for Android Malware Detection},
   year={2023},